enbre/unicorn-detector-frontend/README.md

 ---

 ## Future development
-#### Additions to come will be minor debugging, the ability to only show nearby sightings, and eventually show the sightings as pins on a map instead of showing a list.
+#### Additions to come will be minor debugging, adding an animation while unicorns are being searched for, the ability to only show nearby sightings, and eventually show the sightings as pins on a map instead of showing a list.